The Best Places India

 Agra Fort (UWHS).
 Continue your drive and arrive at Agra and break for lunch.
 After lunch, you are driven to the first red sandstone fort of North India, the Agra Fort, another UNESCO World Heritage Site.
 It is an amazing example of a blend of Persian, Indian and European architecture and was built in 1565 by India’s greatest Mughal ruler, Emperor Akbar.
 Its royal audience halls, immense stone courtyards, marble mosque and the private royal chambers give us a glimpse of the grandeur of the Mughal Empire.
 There are unique views of the Taj Mahal from a section of the fort, including the room where the Taj Mahal’s creator, Emperor Shah Jahan, was imprisoned during the later years of his life by his infamous son and successor, Aurangzeb.

-You are driven to and assisted with your check-in ro your hotel where you will stay in recently renovated rooms that offer some of Agra’s best views of the Taj Mahal.
+You are driven to hotel and assisted with your check-in.
+You will stay in their best category, a recently renovated 2 room suite that offer some of Agra’s best views of the Taj Mahal.

 Taj Mahal Sunset